Respond to a suspected data breach¶

 Trigger conditions¶

-Data you hold has been accessed, exfiltrated, or exposed without authorisation.
+Held data has been accessed, exfiltrated, or exposed without authorisation.

 “Reason to believe” does not require certainty.
 Investigate first, confirm later.

-Contain before you investigate¶
+Contain before investigating¶

 Revoke or rotate credentials for affected accounts.